 Responsibilities of Authors

-(1) The authors are obliged to participate in the peer-review process and apply the requirements made by the reviewers to have their article published in conference proceedings of ICED.
+(1) The authors are obliged to participate in the peer-review process and adhere the requirements made by the reviewers to have their article published in Proceedings of the International Conference on Future of Education.

 (2) Also, the authors have to state that all data in the article are real and authentic and should provide retractions or corrections of mistakes each time they consider it necessary.